RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "Ok, right.
 She's got lots of bruises, so I don't know if it's related to any one.
 But if we put weight on the inside of her arm or squeeze her forearm kinda anywhere it hurts a lot and she loses all strength in both her arms."

 "Does it feel really loud?"
-Debug asked the assumed other participant of the call.
+Debug asked the silent participant of the call.
 Already having flash backs to when she last fell out of a tree.

 A pause long enough for Trouble to have the question conveyed and responded passed before Bee spoke again.